 After all the places we’ve traveled with a baby or toddler, we’ve had experience with nearly every scenario when it comes to traveling with car seats.
 We’ll go through each of the scenarios here and the alternatives to help you make the right decision for your next international trip with a baby or toddler.
 It can get a little complicated!

 Why is this such a difficult decision?
-Isn’t it safest flying with a car seats on planes?
+Isn’t it safest flying with car seats on planes?
 Don’t you need a car seat no matter where you go?

 While we can all agree that the answer to these questions is ‘Yes’, there are always other factors.
+No parent should be judged for making the best decision for their family.

 This post contains compensated links.